Influences

 Robh Ruppel - One of my favorite fantasy painters.
 Great classical technique with modern sensibilities.

 Michael Whelan - His dedication and meticulous work ethic influenced me greatly as a teenager.
-He reads every book he illustrates, and gives 110% of himself in each piece, doing dozens of sketches, color studies..etc before the actual painting, and he effort he puts into those are sometimes more fascinating than the finished work.
+He reads every book he illustrates, and gives 100% of himself in each piece, doing dozens of sketches, color studies, etc to explore the various ways to capture the essence of a book or main character before finalizing the composition.
+The efforts he put into those studies and explorations are sometimes more fascinating than the finished work.
 Whelan paints in a highly finished and detailed style that can sometimes kill the life of the piece.
 I personally prefer a more painterly style, but he'll always be one of the most important inspirations early on in my life.

-Craig Mullins - It is widely agreed that he's the first master of digital illustration.
-The man is not only extremely talented, but also very wise, friendly, nurturing, and classy.
+Craig Mullins - It is widely agreed that he's the first master of digital illustration/concept art.
+The man is not only extremely hard-working and talented, but also very wise, friendly, nurturing, and classy.
+The years he was active in the Sijun Forums influenced me greatly, not just as an artist, but also as a person.

 Xiaoye "Wassup" Chen - His style and subjects are very similar to Craig Mullins, but with idiosycrasies of his own.

 Jon J Muth - The best fine artsy comic book artist I've seen.
-His watercolors, oils, and other works are just breath-taking.
 I especially love the romanticism and mystery in his work.

-Chen Shu-Fen & Common - I love the romance and the beauty of their work.
+Chen Shu-Fen & Common - I love the idealized beauty of their work.

-Adam Hughes - One of the best comic book artists of this generation.
-Depicts hot nubile chicks like no other.
+Adam Hughes - One of the best comic book artists of his generation.
+Fun, sexy, expressive.

 UmetsuYasuomi - I've been into his work since "Megazone 23 partII."
 Too bad he doesn't do much work outside of animation.
 In the early days, I was drawn to the more realistic character designs, and at that time(mid 80's to early 90's), Umetsu and Ohnda were the two guys that designed in that style.
 I paid more attention to their work than other character designers at the time.

-Ohnda Naoyuki - His character designs for the "Ma ryu senki" series influenced me quite a bit.
+Ohnda Naoyuki - His character designs for the "Ma ryu senki" and "Sol Bianca" series influenced me quite a bit when I was younger.
 I loved his idealized realism style.

 Ronnie Del Carmen - Love his cartoony style.
 He's got a strong grasp on the human figure and expressions, and the way he simplifies things is just pure eye-candy.

-Ian McCaig - I was fascinated by Fighting Fantasy books while growing up, and Ian's illustrations were absolutely the best out of the entire series.
-Now, he's known as the guy that designed Darth Maul and Queen Amidila's Dress.
+Iain McCaig - I was fascinated by Fighting Fantasy books while growing up, and Iain's illustrations were absolutely the best out of the entire series.
+Now, he's better known as the guy that designed Darth Maul and Queen Amidila's Dress.

 Ashley Wood - Unique style and lots of energy.
 When I was working on my Enchanted series in the 90's, Ashley was supposed to color the first three issues of it, but then Sirius Entertainment (my publisher at the time) decided that we would do the first three issues in black and white, so it never happened.
 When the series did go full-color, I ended up painting it myself.